 Construction workers are responsible for the labor that builds our commercial and residential structures.
 From exposed live wires on the ground, to flammable and combustible liquids near a heated source, construction workers face the risk of electrical injuries and explosions every day.

-Construction sites and the companies managing them are heavily regulated but that is not always enough.
-When someone is electrocuted or an explosion occurs on a work site, it is often because someone, whether out of carelessness or intentionally, did not follow the required safety procedures.
+Construction sites and the companies managing them are heavily regulated, but that’s not always enough.
+When someone is electrocuted or an explosion occurs on a worksite, it is often because someone, out of careless or intentional negligence, did not follow the required safety procedures.
 In these situations, the victim or their family may be entitled to compensation for their losses.

-An electrocution injury, also known as an electrical injury, occurs when an electrical current travels through the body.
+An electrocution injury occurs when an electrical current travels through the body.
 The voltage can interfere with the way the internal organs function and the jolt can actually cause the tissue to burn.
-As electricity travels through the body, it generates a dangerous amount of heat, so while some electrical burns look minor, there still may be serious internal damage, especially to the heart, muscles, or brain (2).

 - Cataracts that develop immediately or years later